NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Skim Scroll.md

 **Prerequisites** Scroll Trickster Dedication
 * * *
 You can activate the magic of a scroll with a cursory read as you draw it from your belt.
-You [[Actions/Interact|Interact]] to draw forth a scroll, then use [[Feats/Trick Magic Item|Trick Magic Item]] on the scroll.
+You [[Actions/Interact|Interact]] to draw forth a scroll, then use [[Trick Magic Item|Trick Magic Item]] on the scroll.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*